• Skip to primary navigation

 Step 9: Wash your strawberries.
 Slice the strawberry tops off and then slice the strawberries into pieces.
 Place the cut strawberries into a bowl and add the orange juice.

 Optional: If your strawberries are sweet, you do not need to add sugar.
-If your strawberries were purchased in the off-season (winter) you can add 1-2 teaspoons of sugar to sweeten them up.
+If your strawberries were purchased in the off-season (winter),, add 1-2 teaspoons of sugar to sweeten them.

 Step 10: Top a biscuit half with the strawberry mixture.
 Top with whipped cream.
 I like to use Truvia brand dairy-free whipped cream because it doesn't have corn syrup.
 Cool whip is another option.